Deploying our people and technology to support areas affected by natural or humanitarian disaster.

 Vodafone Foundation's Instant Network team is also committed to developing new technologies to best support the humanitarian community.

 Meet our volunteers

-There are 70 trained Vodafone employees who make up the Instant Network team.
+There are 50 trained and active Vodafone employees who make up the Instant Network team.
 These volunteers remain on standby ready to deploy in response to natural or humanitarian disasters.
 All volunteers who deploy to the field complete Hostile Environment Awareness Training (HEAT) to ensure they are prepared to deploy in difficult circumstances.

 ‘Considering volunteering for Vodafone Foundation’s Instant Network?
 Absolutely go for it.
 It is an amazing opportunity to use your skills to bring technology to other parts of the world in times of need.’

 Vodafone Instant Network is an ultra - portable GSM network that packs into 4 cases weighing a total of less than 100kg.

 The cases are transportable on commercial flights and allow emergency response partners such as Télécoms sans Frontières to respond immediately to any disaster, travelling with emergency communications equipment.
 Once on location a network can be established in less than 40 minutes.